 The following strategies help you support ELLs through this difficult stage of language proficiency.
 Implementing these techniques will benefit all the students in your classroom and can contribute to differentiated instruction.
 Much of what the ESOL teacher does is best practice teaching - and you may recognize and already use some of the strategies below.
 The more you integrate these strategies in your teaching, the more comfortable ELLs will be in your classroom and the more motivated they will be to learn English and the content you teach.

-Shows new teachers how to make their classrooms ELL friendly.
-By using these suggestions, first year teachers will be better able to keep ELL and EO students on track.
+By using these suggestions, first-year teachers will be better able to keep ELL and EO students on track.

 These strategies, excerpted from Easy Ways to Reach & Teach English Language Learners, are part good thinking and part best practices.
 New and first year teachers will find they work well for both ELLs and EO students.